ldi-github/shirates-core/doc/markdown/basic/syncing/wait_screen.md

 # waitScreen, waitScreenOf

-You can use **waitScreen** function to wait until screen is displayed.
+You can use **waitScreen** function to wait until specified screen is displayed.

 To specify multiple candidates of screen names, use **waitScreenOf** instead.